avindutt/shopping-app/README.md

+CLICK ON MYNTRA LOGO AFTER REACHING THE WEBSITE TO SEE THE PRODUCTS.
+THERE IS A PROBLEM WITH GITHUB PAGES FETCHING THE DATA WHEN WEBSITE LOADS FOR THE FIRST TIME.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.